-Smoked Turkey Brine – a classic, go-to wet brine for your smoked turkey recipes that you are going to LOVE!
+Our Smoked Turkey Brine is a classic, go-to wet brine for your smoked turkey recipes that you are going to LOVE!
 Made with black peppercorns, fresh herbs (like fresh thyme) – this is the perfect brine recipe for any turkey going on the smoker.
-Love using this for your Thanksgiving turkey!
+Love using this for your Thanksgiving turkey or any other special occasion this holiday season!

-Smoking a turkey is one of my all-time favorite ways to cook a turkey (especially on Thanksgiving) and brining the turkey beforehand just takes it to the next level!
-This recipe is classic and delicious with the perfect mix of aromatics and flavors.
+Making a smoked turkey is one of my all-time favorite ways to cook a turkey (especially on Thanksgiving) and brining the turkey beforehand just takes it to the next level!
+Just fire up your electric smoker to get that turkey out of the oven, we love using our Traeger smoker.
+Wet brining a whole bird is classic and delicious with the perfect mix of aromatics and flavors.
 Enjoy!

 What You Will Need

-- kosher salt: it is important to use kosher salt here and not table salt or sea salt!
+- kosher salt: for best results, it is important to use kosher salt here and not table salt or sea salt!

 - apple cider: this adds in some acidity.

-- apple + red onion + lemon: these all add flavor!
+- apple + red onion + lemon: these all add flavor to the turkey brine ingredients!

 - fresh rosemary sprigs + thyme sprigs + bay leaves: these are some aromatics + herbs that help round out the flavor.